leaf-ai/studio-go-runner/README.md

 Client Version: version.Info{Major:"1", Minor:"12", GitVersion:"v1.12.2", GitCommit:"17c77c7898218073f14c8d573582e8d2313dc740", GitTreeState:"clean", BuildDate:"2018-10-24T06:54:59Z", GoVersion:"go1.10.4", Compiler:"gc", Platform:"linux/amd64"}
 </code></pre>

+# Kubernetes (k8s) based deployments

+The current kubernetes (k8s) support employs Deployment resources to provision pods containing the runner as a worker.
+In pod based deployments the pods listen to message queues for work and exist until they are explicitly shutdown using Kubernetes management tools.

+Support for using Kubernetes job resources to schedule the runner is planned, along with proposed support for a unified job management framework to support drmaa scheduling for HPC.

 ## Creating Kubernetes clusters

 The runner can be used on vanilla k8s clusters.
-The recommended version of k8s is 1.10, at a minimum version for GPU compute.  k8s 1.9 can be used reliably for CPU workloads.
+The recommended version of k8s is 1.11.10, at a minimum version for GPU compute.  k8s 1.11 can be used reliably for CPU workloads.

 Kubernetes clusters can be created using a variety of tools.
-Within AWS the preferred tool is the Kubenertes open source kops tool.
+Within AWS the preferred tool is the Kubenertes open source eksctl tool.
 To read how to make use of this tool please refer to the docs/aws.md file for additional information.
 The Azure specific instructions are detailed in docs/azure.md.

 After your cluster has been created you can use the instructions within the next sections to interact with your cluster.